Russian-Learner-Corpus/annotator/README.md

 # Annotator

 A tool for automatic error annotation in Russian sentences.
-Taking as input an original sentence and its correction, it extracts and classifies changes according to the [RLC type system](https://aclanthology.org/2024.lrec-main.1241.pdf).
+Taking as input an original sentence and its correction, it extracts and classifies edits according to the [RLC type system](https://aclanthology.org/2024.lrec-main.1241.pdf).
 Developed as a modification of [ERRANT](https://github.com/chrisjbryant/errant) for Russian texts.

 Usage: